 The idea is to bring you the best viewpoints and advice from around the world.

 This month we spoke to Moira O’Neill.
-Moira is the Editor of Moneywise magazine and has been a personal finance journalist for over 20 years, and is previous winner of the Harold Wincott Personal Finance Journalist of the Year award – so she knows her stuff.
+Moira is an investing columnist for the Financial Times and has been a personal finance journalist for over 20 years, and is previous winner of the Harold Wincott Personal Finance Journalist of the Year award – so she knows her stuff.